Grand Union Flag

 History of the Grand Union Flag

-The Grand Union Flag was the first national flag of the United States of America.
-The design features 13 alternating horizontal red and white stripes representing the 13 original colonies and includes a canton in the upper hoist-side corner with the British Flag from the time.
+The Grand Union Flag features 13 alternating horizontal red and white stripes and a canton in the upper hoist-side corner with the British Flag from the time.
+This design was implemented as the first flag of the United States, with the 13 stripes representing the original 13 colonies.

-At the start of the Revolutionary War in 1775, the Second Continental Congress served as the make-shift government of the thirteen colonies.
+At the outset of the Revolutionary War in 1775, the Second Continental Congress served as the make-shift government of the thirteen colonies, organizing the military efforts and appointing leadership, among other necessary tasks.
 Though the first battles of the Revolutionary War were fought by local militias, after the war had broken out, Congress was called upon to take control of the war effort and create the formal military forces of the Continental Army, Continental Navy, and Continental Marines.

 Congress was also charged with creating a flag to represent the new nation known as The United Colonies who was fighting for its independence.
 Though individual states had their own flags, there was no national flag yet.
 The design chosen was the Grand Union Flag which served as a way of symbolizing American Loyalty to the British, as well as the goal of self governance.
 One curious point about the flag is that is virtually identical to the flag of the British East India Company which was in use since 1701; There is some debate about whether this was intentional or a mere coincidence.
 Though the flag is referred to as the Grand Union Flag today, at the time, it was called, "The Continental Colors."